butla/machine_setups/docs/proton_steam.md

 #### Install Bloodlines with Steam

+#### Run the game to create prefix directory

+#### Check the VtmB install folder in Steam local files

+- Right click the game in library -> local files
+- might look like this:
+  /home/USER/.steam/debian-installation/steamapps/common/Vampire The Masquerade - Bloodlines
+  NOTE: use absolute paths in options

 #### Unofficial Patch setup
 add game [button below the games' list] -> non-steam -> browse [button below the list that can be loading] -> pick unofficial patch EXE file

 Install `wine` package.

-Find Bloodlines directory - steam library list -> right-click -> properties -> local files -> etc.

-In unofficial patch properties, set run prefix
+In unofficial patch properties:
+- set run prefix

-TODO remove this line: WINEPREFIX=~/.local/share/Steam/steamapps/compatdata/2600/pfx wine VTMBup112rc5.3.exe WINEPREFIX=(absolute vtmb directory) wine VTMBup112rc5.3.exe
+  WINEPREFIX=(absolute vtmb directory) wine VTMBup112rc5.3.exe

-Force compatibility tool
+- Force compatibility tool - proton 3-16.9
-TODO where to take the winprefix from? protontricks necessary?
+  - this may be unavailable before restarting steam completely after first enabling Proton

-Then, to run the unofficial patch run
+Run the unofficial patch

-#### Rest of the steps
+- find the location of vampire.exe in your steam files:
+  [steam library list] -> vtmb -> right-click -> properties -> local files -> etc.
+- put that as absolute path as the input for the installer
+- select options: "plus patch", "patch extra"

+#### VtmB steam game properties

 Run in directory - VTMB dir from steam

-Run unofficial patch installer as an app in Steam Select Path: Z:\home\butla\.local\share\Steam\steamapps\common\Vampire The Masquerade - Bloodlines
+Force compatibility tool - proton 3-16.9
+- this may be unavailable before restarting steam completely after first enabling Proton

 Set game launch options in steam: -full -game Unofficial_Patch

+#### Savegames sync with Syncthing
+Saves are normally in a place like this, under the steam's "local files" directory ./.steam/debian-installation/steamapps/common/Vampire The Masquerade - Bloodlines/Unofficial_Patch/save/

+Make that directory into a Syncthing directory

 #### Keybindings
 quick save - F5 (F9 crashes on proton)
 quick load - unset
-printscreen - f12 (TODO does that work, even?) autorenew disciplines - on stop disciplines - middle mouse button (works even on a touchpad)
+printscreen - f12 (TODO does that work, even?) stop disciplines - middle mouse button (works even on a touchpad)

+autorenew disciplines - off

 ### Notes